How to tackle sleeplessness

 Symptoms of Sleeplessness

-5. Restlessness: A restless mind can make falling asleep even harder, creating a cycle of sleeplessness.
+5. Restlessness: A restless mind can make it almost impossible to fall asleep, thus creating a cycle of sleeplessness.

 6. Emotional Instability: You might feel more emotionally volatile, with mood swings or a height of sadness.